+b.
 Social issues

 In our work, we have seen many examples of how timely and reliable information provided by clients have helped to shape public opinion on important social issues that affect citizens' lives.
-This is consistent with a compelling body of research showing evidence that media coverage influences public perception and changes in behavior across various social issues , from public health and environment to gender equality and LGBT identity .
+This is consistent with a compelling body of research showing evidence that media coverage influences public perception and changes in behavior across various social issues15, from public health16 and environment17 to gender equality18 and LGBT identity19.

 Consequently, we present our clients' efforts to provide reliable information on social issues that impact people's lives but which frequently struggle to receive media coverage or may be reported with prejudice.
 Social issues are defined as substantial public matters that directly or indirectly affect members of a community and require societal action.
-For the purposes of impact reporting, we concentrate on stories focusing on the environment, gender, LGBT and minority rights.
+For the purposes of impact reporting, we concentrate on stories focusing on the environment, gender, minorities, immigration and LGBT.
 The relevance of the issues covered is mirrored in the United Nations Sustainable Development Goals (SDGs), which address equality (goal 5 and 10) and the environment (goal 7, 12, 11, 13, 14, 15).